MicrosoftDocs/azure-media-services/media-services/latest/live-event-outputs-concept.md

     To avoid a random token in the URL, you also need to pass your own access token (`LiveEventInput.accessToken`) at creation time.
 The access token has to be a valid GUID string (with or without the hyphens).
 Once the mode is set, it can't be updated.

     The access token needs to be unique in your Azure region and Media Services account.
-If your app needs to use a static hostname ingest URL, it's recommended to always create fresh GUID instance for use with a specific combination of region, media services account, and live event.
+If your app needs to use a static hostname ingest URL, you are encouraged to always create fresh GUID instance for use with a specific combination of region, media services account, and live event.

     Use the following APIs to enable the static hostname URL and set the access token to a valid GUID (for example, `"accessToken": "1fce2e4b-fb15-4718-8adc-68c6eb4c26a7"`).